 The most beautiful part of Iceland is definitely its natural landscape.
 There are so many stunning mountains, volcanoes, glaciers, and waterfalls that it’s hard to pick just one favorite spot.

-Some of the most popular tourist destinations include Vatnajökull National Park, Thingvellir National Park, and Geysir Hot Springs.
+Some popular tourist destinations include Vatnajökull National Park, Thingvellir National Park, and Geysir Hot Springs.

 What should I not miss in Iceland?